 Supervisors must demonstrate proficiency in varying roles within the plant/facility workplace that include a blend of technical know-how and interpersonal skills.
 Basic supervision requires individuals that understand what to do in the face of change, be effective communicators, empower employees and enable them to overcome the daily challenges they face.
 Most importantly, create an atmosphere where each employee has the opportunity to contribute to the success of the organization.
 As more plant and facilities personnel move into leadership roles, they find they must clearly demonstrate their expertise.
 The CPS credential is designed to validate that you, as a certified individual, possess the professional expertise and knowledge required to successfully perform plant and facilities supervisory activities.
 Becoming a Certified Professional Supervisor will leave no doubts about your ability to provide first-line supervision within the organization.

 * For more information and registration, please contact the head of the Professional

-Development Department, Gabriella Rodriguez.
-She can be reached by email at
+Development Department, Charles Clunk IV.
+He can be reached by email at